gitmarek/supercollider-nanoKONTROL2/README.md

 ## Usage within SuperCollider
-The code reads controller MIDI data and maps them linearly (0,127) -> (0,1) to buses at control rate.
+The code reads controller MIDI data and maps them linearly to buses at control rate.
+The data from faders is mapped to the interval `[0,1]`;
+whereas the data from knobs to `[-1,1]`.

 Create a new instance of the class: `n = NanoKONTROL2(server)`.
 Access knobs and faders by n.faders and n.knobs, two-dimensional arrays, for